miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added Humanity loss for not freeing Lily and fixed cutscene eyes.
 +Improved emails, elevator display and climbing back into the vent.
 +Moved Malcolm's black mail money from your mailbox into his office.
++Put Heather's and Doris' name in the morgue file in case they died.
 Fixed getting Vandal's freebie and made him more talkative overall.
 Repaired not getting XP for replacing Lily and hacking the passcode.
 Stopped dead Malcolm mailing you and monitor react to dead victim.
 Made clinic guard remember the dialogue and lowered his vision stat.
-Put Heather's name in the morgue file in case you left her to die.
 Fixed morgue computer mentioning Crumb and locked morgue freezers.
 Made Vandal acknowledge quest payment and corrected two wrong auras.
 Swapped Lily cutscene Phil with scrubs model Bill if Phil is dead.